 There are two types of "voice over IP" services: VoIP with E.164 numbers; and VoIP without E.164 numbers.
 The former is a special Type II telecom business subject to scrutiny of operation by the NCC's heavy-handed regulation and the operator bears the obligation of universal service.
-The latter is a general Type II telecom business though subject to loose regulation and could receive a permit for operation through fast track internet users use the VoIP service by means of application and software download require no licences.
+The latter is a general Type II telecom business though subject to loose regulation and could receive a permit for operation through fast track.
+Internet users use the VoIP service by means of application and software downloading require no licence.